Down and Out in Paris and London

 For Zerocalcare's comics go here.
 I wish I had more comics :(

 Yes I still think it's worth reading.
-Just... just ignore all the drama, pretend that Andrew Hussie is a fictitional character.
-The Unofficial Homestuck Collection is the best way to read it.
+Just... just ignore all the drama, pretend that nothing after Act 7 and the Snapchat Epilogues ever happened.
+The Unofficial Homestuck Collection is the best way to do it.
+The Paradox Space comics are also nice.

 Sarah's Scribbles X